+A. Pipe:

-- A. Pipe: - 1.
-Polyvinyl chloride (PVC): Factory test all PVC pipe in accordance with AWWA C900 or AWWA C905, as applicable.
+1. Polyvinyl chloride (PVC): Factory test all PVC pipe in accordance with AWWA C900, as applicable.

-- 2. Ductile iron: Factory test in accordance with AWWA C151 and AWWA C104. - 3.
-Steel: Factory test in accordance with AWWA C200, ASTM A53, or ASTM A139. - a.
+- 2. Steel: Factory test in accordance with AWWA C200, ASTM A53, or ASTM A139. - a.
 Hydrostatic test: Factory test per AWWA C200 to stress steel to 23,000 psi for at least 15 minutes, or longer as needed to allow for thorough inspection.
 Conduct test after all formed and welded ends have been completed and attached. - b.
-Repair defects and re-test prior to applying lining and coating. - 4.
+Repair defects and re-test prior to applying lining and coating. - 3.
 HDPE: Factory test all HDPE pipe in accordance with AWWA C901 or AWWA C906, as applicable. - a.
 ASTM F2634 testing of HDPE factory test fusions, will be required prior to installation.
-The testing reports must share common, unique identifiers with the shipping bills, in order to establish that 100% of pieces shipped pertain to the same batches that were tested and that the testing reports are truly representative of the actual pieces shipped. - B. Fittings: - 1.
-Ductile iron (DI): Factory test in accordance with AWWA C153 and AWWA C110, as applicable. - 2.
-Steel: - a.
+The testing reports must share common, unique identifiers with the shipping bills, in order to establish that 100% of pieces shipped pertain to the same batches that were tested and that the testing reports are truly representative of the actual pieces shipped.

+B. Fittings:

+1. Ductile iron (DI): Factory test in accordance with AWWA C153 and AWWA C110, as applicable.

+2. Steel:

+- a.
 Steel plate fittings: Factory test fittings fabricated from steel plate to stress steel under hydrostatic pressure to 23,000 psi for at least 15 minutes, or longer as needed to allow for thorough inspection. - b.
 Steel pipe fittings: Fittings fabricated from tested steel pipe do not require hydrostatic testing if girth butt welds are complete penetration welds.
 Perform dye penetrant test on welds in accordance with ASTM E165. - c.
 Pipe should conform to ASTM A53, ASTM A139 or AWWA C200. - d.
 Remove all defects disclosed during testing, re-weld and re-test the fitting. - 3.
+HDPE: Factory test all HDPE fittings in accordance with AWWA C906.

+C. Coatings:

-HDPE: Factory test all HDPE fittings in accordance with AWWA C906. - C. Coatings: - 1.
-All fusion-bonded epoxy coatings shall be holiday-free. - 2.
+- 1. All fusion-bonded epoxy coatings shall be holiday-free. - 2.
 Cure testing for fusion bonded or liquid epoxy coatings: ASTM D4752 and ASTM D3363, Every 1000 sq. ft. of epoxy coating. - 3.
 Holiday testing for epoxy and cold-applied tape coatings: - a.
-All fusion-bonded epoxy coatings and cold-applied tape coatings on all pipes and fittings shall be holiday tested prior to installation, at no additional cost to the Owner. - b.
+All fusion-bonded epoxy coatings and cold-applied tape coatings on all pipes and fittings shall be holiday tested prior to installation, at no additional cost to the Design Builder. - b.
 Perform testing in accordance with NACE Standard SP0274, using electrical holiday tester.
 Use test voltage below: